-The estimated fair values, established by IFRS 7, of cash, short term investments and accounts payable approximate their respective carrying values due to the immediate or short period to maturity.
+The estimated fair values, established by IFRS 7, of cash, short and long term investments and accounts payable and accrued liabilities approximate their respective carrying values due to the immediate or short period to maturity.
 The available for sale investments are carried at fair values based on the published or electronic market price quotation.